bigbio/quantms/docs/formats.rst

 `OpenMS <https://www.openms.de/>`_ adapters are a cornerstone of quantms, they allows to convert between file formats, handle proteomics data such as enzymes definitions, PTMs, etc. OpenMS offers an open-source software C++ library (+ python bindings) for LC/MS data management and analyses.
 Multiple files from OpenMS ecosystem are use within quantms to store intermediate steps, among these files are:

+- OpenMS' experimental design: OpenMS has its own simplified, TSV-based `experimental design format <https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/release/latest/html/classOpenMS_1_1ExperimentalDesign.html#details>`.
+    It currently can be used as a replacement to SDRF, if all missing search engine parameters are given on the command line.
+This type of input might be deprecated in the future.
+Since SDRF will be converted to the this format plus a configuration table internally, it might be worthwhile to know the format for debugging purposes.
+    The converted design can be found in the ``SDRFPARSING`` output folder.

 - idXML: An xml-based file format to store PSMs, peptide, and protein evidences.
 More information about the idXML can be `found here <https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1IdXMLFile.html>`_.

 - consensusXML: An xml-based file format that extends idXML to include quantification data across multiple runs.
 More information about the idXML can be `found here <https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ConsensusXMLFile.html>`_.

 |Get help on Slack|   |Report Issue| |Get help on GitHub Forum|